-The Risk Cooperative (SWRMIC) provides property and liability insurance coverage for 32 member districts.
+The Risk Cooperative provides property and liability insurance coverage for 32 members.

 The Cooperative’s mission is to support member districts by providing long-term protection from financial loss through proactive prevention and high quality risk management response, programs and services.

-The Risk Cooperative is fully funded by its member participants.
-Claims are filed by members with the Educational Service District 112, which is contracted to perform claims adjustment services for the Cooperative.
+The Risk Cooperative is fully funded by its members.
+Educational Service District 112 is contracted to provide financial, loss control and claims services for the Cooperative.

 The Risk Cooperative is governed by a Board of Directors, which is comprised of one designated represented from each participating member, with delegated authority to a five member Executive Committee.
 The Executive Committee is responsible for conducting the business affairs of the Cooperative.